-You've participated in class, done all of your homework, studied hard, and you think you have a grip on the material.
+You've done all of your homework and studied hard, and you think you have a grip on the material.
 But then the day of the test comes.
 Suddenly, you blank out, freeze up, zone out, or feel so nervous that you can't get it together to respond to those questions you knew the answers to just last night.

 If this sounds like you, you may have a case of test anxiety — that nervous feeling that people sometimes get when they're about to take a test.

-It's pretty normal to feel a little nervous and stressed before a test.
-Just about everyone does.
-And a touch of nervous anticipation can actually help you get revved and keep you at peak performance while you're taking the test.
-But for some people, this normal anxiety is more intense.
+But for some people, test anxiety is more intense.
 The nervousness they feel before a test can be so strong that it interferes with their concentration or performance.

 What Is Test Anxiety?

 Test anxiety is actually a type of performance anxiety — a feeling someone might have in a situation where performance really counts or when the pressure's on to do well.
-For example, a person might experience performance anxiety when he or she is about to try out for the school play, sing a solo on stage, get into position at the pitcher's mound, step onto the platform in a diving meet, or go into an important interview.
+For example, a person might have performance anxiety just before trying out for the school play, singing a solo on stage, getting into position at the pitcher's mound, stepping onto the platform in a diving meet, or going into an important interview.

-Like other situations in which a person might feel performance anxiety, test anxiety can bring on "butterflies," a stomachache, or a tension headache.
-Some people might feel shaky, sweaty, or feel their heart beating quickly as they wait for the test to be given out.
+Like other situations in which a person might feel performance anxiety, test anxiety can bring on "butterflies," a stomachache, or a headache.
+Some people might feel shaky or sweaty, or feel their heart beating quickly as they wait for the test to be given out.
 A student with really strong test anxiety may even feel like he or she might pass out or throw up.

 What Causes It?

 Focusing on the bad things that could happen also fuels test anxiety.
-For example, someone worrying about doing poorly might think thoughts like, "What if I forget everything I know?" or "What if the test is too hard?"
+For example, someone worrying about doing poorly might have thoughts like, "What if I forget everything I know?" or "What if the test is too hard?"
 Too many thoughts like these leave no mental space for thinking about the test questions.
-People with test anxiety can also feel stressed out by their physical reaction and think things like "What if I throw up?" or "Oh no, my hands are shaking."
+People with test anxiety can also feel stressed out by their physical reaction: "What if I throw up?" or "Oh no, my hands are shaking."

-Just like other types of anxiety, test anxiety can create a vicious circle: The more a person focuses on the bad things that could happen, the stronger the feeling of anxiety becomes.
-This makes the person feel worse and, because his or her head is full of distracting thoughts and fears, it can increase the possibility that the person will do worse on the test.
+Just like other types of anxiety, test anxiety can create a bad cycle: The more a person focuses on the negative things that could happen, the stronger the feeling of anxiety becomes.
+This makes the person feel worse and, with a head is full of distracting thoughts and fears, can increase the chances that he or she will do poorly on the test.